Temporary Opportunities for Work Program

 When the pandemic hit, the national unemployment rate soared to levels that haven’t been seen since the Great Depression.
 Operations on the Davis campus were suspended leaving many employees working in food service, event planning, sports/entertainment and other departments, without work to perform.

 At the same time, immediate help was needed in new, essential roles like contact tracing and COVID-19 testing support as UC Davis and UC Davis Health worked to stop the spread of COVID-19.

 To protect employees' jobs, UC Davis launched the Temporary Opportunities for Work (TOW) program to address budgetary, staffing and other operational challenges by offering temporary reassignments to underutilized staff in other schools, colleges and divisions.

-Throughout the pandemic, the TOW program, combined with intra-departmental efforts, helped save almost 200 staff positions.
+Throughout the pandemic, the TOW program, combined with intra-departmental efforts, helped save almost 200 staff positions and avoided layoffs.
 With campus fully operational, and departments once again managing pre-pandemic service levels, the TOW program was retired in early 2022.

 "When UC Davis suspended operations, we needed to think quickly and creatively about ways to protect our employees.
 The TOW program, combined with the efforts of various departments, kept staff working in essential roles that allowed us to be stronger together in the fight against the spread of COVID-19."

 -- Christine Lovely